Dynamic Resource Allocation

 PodSchedulingContext

-Used internally by the control plane and resource drivers to coordinate pod scheduling when ResourceClaims need to be allocated for a Pod.
+Used internally by the control plane and resource drivers to coordinate pod scheduling when ResourceClaims need to be allocated for a Pod and those ResourceClaims use a control plane controller.

 ResourceSlice